Changes to Wisconsin DPI Licensing

 Copies of passing Praxis II score report(s) or in the case of French, German and Spanish, passing ACTFL score report.
 Please do not assume we have these scores on file.
 We have had issues with receiving test scores from the testing companies.
 The following licenses do not require these tests: Alternative Education, Gifted and Talented, Reading Specialist and Reading Teacher.

 Portfolio - Please check your certification outline to see if you are required to do this.
 The portfolio should be in an attached zip file if emailed or a jump drive if sent via regular mail.
+If a portfolio was already submitted, please include a copy of the letter stating that it has been approved.

 Copy of passing Foundations of Reading Test